-Year one, core modules Introduction to Programming Computer Systems Software Principles Year one, optional modules Operating Systems Core Mathematics for Computing Year two, core modules Database Design and Implementation Software Engineering Ruskin Module Algorithm Analysis and Data Structures Network Routing Digital Security Computing Research Methodologies Work placement (optional placement year) Year three, core modules Professional Issues: Computing and Society Image Processing Final Project Year three, optional modules Artificial Intelligence Ethical Hacking and Countermeasures Computer Graphics Programming Distributed Programming Cloud Computing Human Computer Interaction
+Year 1 Core Modules Introduction to Programming Computer Systems Software Principles Optional modules Year 1 Optional Modules Operating Systems Core Mathematics for Computing Year 2 Core Modules Database Design and Implementation Software Engineering Ruskin Module Algorithm Analysis and Data Structures Network Routing Digital Security Computing Research Methodologies Year 3 Core Modules Core modules Professional Issues: Computing and Society Image Processing Final Project Year 3 Optional Modules Optional modules Artificial Intelligence Ethical Hacking and Countermeasures Cloud Computing Computer Graphics Programming Distributed Programming Human Computer Interaction